COMBATING TRAFFICKING IN PERSONS

 Subrecipient means a non-Federal entity that receives a subaward from a pass-through entity to carry out part of a Federal program.

-SIBCR employees, members, agents, subcontractors and subrecipients (including subcontractor and subrecipient employees) at any tier are prohibited from:
+SIBCR employees, member investigators, agents, subcontractors and subrecipients (including subcontractor and subrecipient employees) at any tier are prohibited from:

-It is a violation of this policy for SIBCR employees, members, agents, subcontractors and subrecipients (including subcontractor and subrecipient employees) to do any of the following:
+It is a violation of this policy for SIBCR employees, member investigators, agents, subcontractors and subrecipients (including subcontractor and subrecipient employees) to do any of the following:

 - Engage in Prohibited Conduct